babarrett/steno-in-the-middle/README.md

 Need to determine:

-* Have to power the Raspberry seperatly anyway as something will need to power the keyboard.
+* Have to power the Raspberry separately anyway as something will need to power the keyboard.

 On Mac system, proof of concepts: